Love, Violet: Background

-Charlotte Sullivan Wild grew up in a religious setting in which being queer was seen as a negative, which lead to her coming out only later in life, as an adult.
+Charlotte Sullivan Wild grew up in a religious setting in which being queer was seen as a negative, which led to her coming out only later in life, as an adult.
 In addition, most fairy tales she knew as a kid were heteronormative.
 These experiences served as inspiration to create a book for children that embraced love between queer people and people of color.

 Another aspect from Sullivan Wild's life introduced into the narrative was the lack of a specific label for the girls of the book, which reflects how the author saw herself when she first came out.

 During the production of Love, Violet, Chua consulted the art director responsible for the book and they decided to present Violet as white due to her personal connection to Sullivan Wild.
-While Violet and Mira initially had a more feminine design due to Chua's experience as a student in an all-girls school, Violet's design was slightly altered later on to be more butch.
+While Violet and Mira initially had a more feminine design due to Chua's experience as a student in an all-girls school, Violet's design was slightly altered later on.